-Many will agree that Apple Watch is the world's most accurate watch as well as the most legible and most functional.
-Whether you should get an Apple Watch or not depends on your lifestyle.
+Many will agree that Apple Watch is the world's most accurate watch and the most legible and functional.
+However, whether you should get an Apple Watch or not depends on your lifestyle.

 Do you want to spend less time on your iPhone and more time out and about?
 Does the idea of super convenient tap-to-pay and fitness tracking appeal to you?
-Do you want to be able to glance at a call or message before deciding whether to reach for your phone or not?
+Do you want to be able to review a call or message before deciding whether or not to reach for the phone?
 If so, then the Apple Watch is perfect for you.

-While you don't need advice on how to wear any other watch, the Apple Watch comes with activity and health sensors.
+While you don't need advice on wearing any other watch, the Apple Watch comes with activity and health sensors.
 How you put it on can affect these sensors.
 As such, Apple made it clear how you should wear your Apple Watch.

 You should also wear your Apple Watch with the right fit.
-This means you should wear it not too tight, not too loose, and with room for your skin to breathe.
-This way, the wearable will be comfortable for you to use and the sensors can do their job as well.
+It means you should wear it not too tight, not too loose, and with room for your skin to breathe.
+This way, the wearable will be comfortable for you to use, and the sensors can do their job as well.

 If your Apple Watch doesn't stay in place, or the sensors are not reading your heart rate, you should tighten the band a bit.
 Keep in mind that your Apple Watch should be snug but comfortable.

-The Apple Watch sensors are designed for use on the top of your wrist.
+The Apple Watch has sensors for use on the top of your wrist.
 Users of other fitness wrist products found they did not work on the ankle.
-However, there are people who think that the Apple Watch isn't limited to only the wrist.
+However, some people think that the Apple Watch isn't limited to only the wrist.

 Is it Possible to Wear Your Apple Watch on Your Ankle?

 However, there are certain circumstances where you can't use your Apple Watch on your wrist.
-After all, there are activities that restrict wrist placement.
+After all, some activities restrict wrist placement.

 As you know, there are several different sports and workouts.
-The thing is, it is not all convenient for you to put the Apple Watch on your wrist.
+It is not convenient for you to put the Apple Watch on your wrist.
 An example of this is kick-boxing.
-This is a great high-energy workout but the gloves completely cover your wrist.
+It is a fabulous high-energy workout, but the gloves cover your wrist entirely.

 In this case, if you don't like taking off your Apple Watch and missing the training data, you might consider wearing it on your ankle instead.

 But the thing is, Apple Watch bands are short and may not fit on your ankle.
-Fortunately, there's the DDJOY ankle band that you can use like the watch band.
-You just simply slide off your watch band and link the ankle bank to the watch.
+Fortunately, there's the DDJOY ankle band that you can use, like the watch band.
+Slide off your watch band and link the ankle bank to the watch.

 What are the benefits of using the DDJOY ankle band?